Yuzhe98/AxionBloch/docs/tests.md

 tests/test_constants.py`) prints every constant with its type, shape, and value via {func}`~axionbloch.utils.check`; no assertions are made.

+### `test_EarthBoundAxionHalo.py`

+Tests the PREM data loader and the Earth gravitational-potential helpers used by the bound-axion Schrödinger solver.

+---

+## Integration tests

 ### `test_MilkyWayAxionHalo.py`

 Tests {class}`~axionbloch.MilkyWayAxionHalo.MilkyWayAxionHalo` initialization,
 Rabi-frequency computation, and the end-to-end `Simulations` pipeline.
 Accepts `PRINT_RESULTS`, `SEED`, and `NUM_FIELD` environment variables.

-### `test_EarthBoundAxionHalo.py`

-Tests the PREM data loader and the Earth gravitational-potential helpers used by the bound-axion Schrödinger solver.

 ### `test_MilkyWay.py` · `test_findGradients_EarthLocation.py`

-Additional integration tests for the Milky Way axion-halo model and the `findGradients` routine that evaluates the axion field gradient at a geographic station.
+Integration tests for the Milky Way axion-halo model and the `findGradients` interface: the `Station.location` attribute (hemisphere sign conventions, elevation, colatitude conversion) and the `ValueError` raised when `findGradients` is called without a station.

+---

+## Performance benchmarks

 ### `test_numpy_unit_performance.py`